edgeandnode/amp-docs/src/content/docs/Quick Starts/query-smartcontract.md

 ## 6. Query Amp from Your App

 The frontend (`app/src`) shows how to query Amp datasets from TypeScript.
-See [`app/src/components/IncrementTable.tsx`](app/src/components/IncrementTable.tsx) for a complete example.
+See [`app/src/components/IncrementTable.tsx`](https://github.com/edgeandnode/amp-demo/blob/main/app/src/components/IncrementTable.tsx) for a complete example.

 ## 7. Hosted Environment

 Amp easily transitions from local development to developing on datasets located in a hosted environment.

-- Follow the (hosted environment)[guide] to transition Amp from local datasets to published datasets hosted by Edge & Node.
+- Follow the [hosted environment](/how-to/hostedenvironment) to transition Amp from local datasets to published datasets hosted by Edge & Node.

 ### Interactive Development